xz90/cs225-final-project/project_proposal.md

    April 17 - learn how to write some simple test cases, and be able to pass these test cases.

-   April 19 - express data with graph in data structure
+   April 19 - start to implement BFS to iterate through all the data

-   April 20 - write test cases for graph and pass them
+   April 21 - write test cases for BFS traversal and pass them

-   April 22 - implements BFS to iterate through all the data

-   April 23 - find the shortest path by using Dijkstra's algorithm
+   April 22/23 - finish BFS traversal and meet with project mentor

-   April 27 - write Dijikstra's and verify with tests
+   April 24 - write Dijikstra's algorithm and verify with test cases

-   May 2 - wrtie page rank and verify with tests
+   April 29 - wrtie page rank and verify with tests

    May 6 - finish page rank

-   May 7 - be able to run through the whole program
+   May 7 - be able to run through the whole program and start to write final project report

    May 9 - record final presentation